How Solar Street Lights Helped Electrify a Rural Village?

 solar light cost maintenance

-Lifecycle Cost Estimate (60W System)
+Lifecycle Cost Estimate (60W Integrated System)

 Cost Component Estimate (USD) Replacement Cycle